soffes/blog/posts/2009-02-19-iphone-plist-tutorial.markdown

 So you're probably thinking, "So, great I'll just keep doing that."
 I did too until I went to one of the Apple iPhone Tech Talks.
 I learned a ton about how to optomize iPhone apps.
 One of the big things they hit on was using plists to transfer data back and forth instead of JSON or XML.

-The huge benefit to using plists over JSON is that you *don't have to parse them, they are 100% native*.
+The huge benefit to using plists over JSON is that you ==don't have to parse them, they are 100% native==.
 You can initialize an `NSDictionary` or `NSArray` with just one method.

 ``` objc
 NSDictionary *dictionary = [NSDictionary dictionaryWithContentsOfURL:plistURL];